winitzki/scall/tutorial/programming_dhall.md

 An equivalent function is available in  Dhall's Prelude as `List/concat`.

-The `Either` monad structure is defined via the convention that the "left" type parameter represents an error and the "right" type parameter represents the result value.
+The `Either` monad structure follows the convention that the "left" type parameter (here, `E`) represents  the type of errors and the "right" type parameter represents the type of result values.
 ```dhall
 let monadEither : ∀(E : Type) → Monad (Either E)
   = λ(E : Type) →